 This is kale overkill!

 The truth is, eating that much kale can have a negative impact on your health.
-Some people can develop kidney stones and/or gallstones due to the high oxalate content in kale.
+Some people can develop kidney stones and/or gallstones due to the high oxalate content.

 I knew one student who refused to stop drinking kale smoothies because she thought they were good for her.
 She developed large gallstones, and eventually had her gallbladder removed.
 Another student developed kidney stones from juicing kale every day, three times per day, for an entire year.
 It took an emergency-room visit to the hospital to help him come to his senses and get off the kale!